 - 4 years full-time or part-time equivalent

-In Industrial Computer Systems Engineering, you’ll learn about the use and application of computing technologies in the operation of modern industrial plants, manufacturing processes and material processing industries, with a focus on computer-based measurement and control.
+In Electrical Engineering (Industrial Computer Systems), you’ll learn about the use and application of computing technologies in the operation of modern industrial plants, manufacturing processes and material processing industries, with a focus on computer-based measurement and control.

 You’ll learn how to design, commission and test complex industrial control systems.
 You will learn from industry experts and gain valuable hands-on experience, preparing you for a successful career in both the commercial and industrial sectors.
 A final Honours year is embedded in this degree, allowing you to apply everything you learn in your first three years of study.

 If you’re looking for another pathway to study this course, you could apply for the Bachelor of Science in Engineering Technology and transfer across to this engineering major at the end of your first year of study.

 You can combine this course with a second electrical engineering major (Renewable Energy Engineering, Electrical Power Engineering or Instrumentation and Control), to graduate with a double major and expand your expertise and career prospects.

 When you graduate, you can become a graduate member of Engineers Australia.
 You could become a Full Chartered Professional Engineer after a further three to five years of engineering work experience.